Your Networking Universe

 H. Termination of Membership

-2) YNU reserves the right to terminate any member's membership in their YNU chapter.
-If YNU, rather than your chapter, terminates your membership, your latest annual payments or your monthly payments since your last renewal date to YNU will be refunded.
+3) YNU reserves the right to terminate any member's membership in their YNU chapter.
+If YNU, rather than your chapter, terminates your membership, your latest annual payment or your latest monthly payment since your last renewal date to YNU will be refunded.
 If the chapter terminates your membership due to a member not meeting the requirements for attendance or participation, NO REFUND will be provided.
 YNU will refund only those monies paid directly to YNU.
 YNU will not refund more than one year's membership fee.

-II) YNU corporate renewal dues must be paid within 15 days of your anniversary date, which is also your invoice date, or a late fee of $20 will be immediately applied to your account.
+I) YNU corporate renewal dues must be paid within 15 days of your due date, which is also your invoice date, or a late fee of $20 will be immediately applied to your account.
 If a member does not pay the renewal within 30 days of his or her anniversary date, his or her YNU membership will be suspended (during which time said member may not attend any YNU functions) until payment is received or until 45 days have passed without payment.
 If a member has not paid their renewal fee after 45 days their membership is terminated.
+If paying monthly and your credit card stops working for any reason, the YNU member is responsible for contacting YNU to make arrangements to provide new credit card information.

 I. Member Participation Requirements